mmesh/docs/docs/platform/administration/kubernetes.md

 ---
-title: "Kubernetes Integration Administration"
+title: "Kubernetes Integration"
 description: "Connect your Kubernetes Services and Pods to your mmesh in seconds with mmeshctl without adding a single line of code or configuration."
 tags:
   - admin
   - kubernetes
 ---

-# Kubernetes
+# Kubernetes Integration Administration

 You can connect your Kubernetes Services and Pods to your mmesh in seconds with `mmeshctl` without adding a single line of code or configuration.